 In 2009 AT&T and Verizon attacked each other in warring ads and in court.
-AT&T said map ads were misleading because it had nationwide voice and "somewhat slower" wireless service.
+AT&T said map ads were misleading because it had nationwide voice, serviced a high percentage of the American people and had "somewhat slower" wireless service.